-- Knife head bearing.
-Unbolt knife head block and pull knife back at least 12" (300mm).
-Refer to the Cutting section for procedures if required. - Turn knife head block and bearing by hand, if bearing is rough or noisy, replace bearing. - Leave the knife pulled out.
-Insert a bar into the knife drive fly wheel and turn flywheel.
+- 1. Knife Head Bearing.
+Unbolt Knife Head Block and pull Knife back at least 12" (300mm).
+Refer to the Cutting section for procedures if required. - 2.
+Turn Knife Head Block and Bearing by hand, if bearing is rough or noisy, replace bearing. - 3.
+Leave the knife pulled out.
+Insert a bar into the Knife Frive Fly Wheel and turn flywheel.
 Feel for roughness or binding in bearings or gears.
-Remove bar. - Start the combine and engage drive.
-Check knife drive pressure.
+Remove bar. - 4.
+Start the Combine and engage drive with the Knives still removed.
+Check Knife Drive Pressure.
 Normally, it takes 100 psi to 150 psi to operate the drive motor in this manner.
-If pressure is now significantly lower, the problem will be found in the knife.
-If pressure is still high, the problem is in the knife drive motor, draper motor circuit or the hydraulic circuit.
+If pressure is now significantly lower, the problem will be found in the Knife.
+If pressure is still high, the problem is in the Knife Drive Motor, Draper Motor Circuit or the Hydraulic Circuit.